mukeshtiwari/CAS/README.md

 an assertion of the truth or falsity of each of the class' properties.
-In the Coq world these assertions are associated with actual proofs, while in the OCaml world the are just "certificates" in a OCaml datatype.
+In the Coq world these assertions are associated with actual proofs, while in the OCaml world the are just "certificates" in an OCaml datatype.

 BUILD
 =====